laraklopper/CAR-INVENTORY/README.md

 };

 ```
+**`ServerSelectionTimeoutMS`**

+`serverSelectionTimeoutMS` controls how long the MongoDB Node.js driver will attempt to retry any operation before erroring out, including the initial connection, like `mongoose.connect()` and any operations
+that make requests to MongoDB By default, serverSelectionTimeoutMS is 30000 (30 seconds).
+This means that, for example, if you call mongoose.connect()
+when your standalone MongoDB server is down, your mongoose.connect() call will only throw an error after 30 seconds.

+### MONGOOSE CONNECTION EVENTS
 ```
 //==================MONGODB EVENT HANDLERS=======================
 // Set up an event listener for the 'error' event on the Mongoose connection